jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 72: Jan.
+18 2022

+**Today's Progress**: Re-Architect completed.
+Playing with CI tools.

+**Thoughts:** Tuesday, the Monday of this week.
+Get after it and enjoy it.
+Gratitude attitude.

 ### Day 71: Jan.
 17 2022

 **Today's Progress**: Re-Architect continued.